Ty Hardin: Warner Bros. years – Bronco

 Hardin tried to obtain a support role in the 1959 film Rio Bravo that had been promised to singer Ricky Nelson.
 John Wayne reportedly saw Hardin while visiting a film set at Paramount and was impressed with Hardin's appearance.
 Wayne introduced him to Howard Hawks and William T. Orr at Warner Bros.
 Television; they bargained for his seven-year contract and he moved to Warner Bros., which changed his stage surname to "Hardin", reminiscent of the Texas gunfighter John Wesley Hardin.
 He attended actors' school at Warner Bros. and landed small parts in various Warner productions.

 When Clint Walker walked out on his ABC series Cheyenne in 1958 during a contract dispute with Warner Bros., Hardin got his big break.
 Warner bought out Hardin's contract from Paramount Studios and installed him into Cheyenne for the remainder of the season, as the country cousin Bronco Layne.

 Walker and Warner Bros. came to terms after the season ended, but Hardin had made such a big hit on the show that Jack L. Warner gave him his own series, Bronco, under the Cheyenne title.
 Bronco alternated weeks with Sugarfoot, starring Will Hutchins, and Cheyenne for four years.
 The series ran from 1958 to 1962.
 Hardin guest-starred on other Warner Bros. shows such as Maverick and 77 Sunset Strip.

 Warner Bros. cast Hardin in some films such as Merrill's Marauders (1962), where he was second-billed to Jeff Chandler; The Chapman Report (1962); the spring break film Palm Springs Weekend (1963); PT 109; and Wall of Noise (1963).
+According to Filmink "This was a pretty good run of films for Hardin.
+However, he didn’t really catch fire with film audiences.
+Hardin was an amiable, handsome TV series actor but that was about it – there was something anonymous about him."

 International films

 When his contract expired, Hardin did Guys and Dolls in stock.
 He then left Hollywood to seek opportunity overseas as his series aired all over the world.
 Like many other American actors, Hardin traveled to Europe, where he made several spaghetti Westerns, including Man of the Cursed Valley (1964).

-He appeared in the war film Battle of the Bulge (1965) shot in Spain, and the Western Savage Pampas (1966).
+He appeared in a war film Battle of the Bulge (1965) shot in Spain, and the Western Savage Pampas (1966).
 He had the lead in Death on the Run (1967).
 He supported Joan Crawford in Berserk!
 (1967) and played Captain Reno in Custer of the West (1967) shot in Spain.
 He had the lead in Ragan (1968) and One Step to Hell (1968).